MX-Futhark/hook-any-text/README.md

 HAT is a plugin for Cheat Engine that automatically converts hexadecimal data into readable strings.
 This project aims at providing a way to hook text when other widely used text hookers fail to do so.
 Therefore, it might not be as user-friendly as what is expected of such tools, and the result might not be as clean as you would expect.
-However, you WILL be able to hook the text of any game, even on emulators.
+However, you should be able to hook the text of a vast range of games, particularly on emulators.

 ## You are a user